bugbiteme/inference-server-demo/RHELAI.md

 *Note*

-  The larger the value for `max_tokens`, the more complete of a response you will get back.
+  The larger the value for `max_tokens`, the more complete the response you will receive.

-The larger the value of `temperature`, the more creative liberty, and less accuracy in the response.
+The larger the value of `temperature`, the more creative liberty and less accuracy in the response.

 set the temperature between `0.0` and `1.0`